adamteller/samples/README.md

 # samples
 Various Samples of work/projects/undertakings
 <!-- start-quote -->
->Silence is Golden but Actions can bark
+>Silence is Golden but the Actions can bark
 <!-- end-quote -->